Meeting our Children’s Needs

 The ability to tell a stories is a key element of everyday communication, Black Sheep groups focus on the development skills to support children’s ability to use narrative.

-which can be a written or visual guide describing various social interactions, situations, behaviours, skills or concepts to support those children who don’t understand them.
+These stories, which can be a written or visual, guide describing various social interactions, situations, behaviours, skills or concepts to support those children who don’t understand them.